The RFORCE Index is an comprehensive performance metric created by RFORCE, which:

 Rankings (Qualifications, Finals, and Robot Skills):

-A team’s EPs for rank-based VRC scoring systems are determined using the RFORCE Rank-Based Proportional Point Distribution System (RANK for short),
+A team’s EPs for rank-based VRC scoring systems are determined using RFORCE’s Rankings Proportional Point Distribution System (RANK for short),

-Rule of thumb: #1 rank team always receives the full 10 points.
-Each rank thereafter receives a portion of 10 pts, the percentage of which is determined by rank and how many teams there are in that particular ranking.
+Rule of thumb: The #1 rank team always receives 10 points (for the Finals and Skills rankings, this is the equivalent to winning the award).
+Each rank thereafter receives only a portion of 10 pts, determined by rank and how many teams there are in that particular ranking (2nd place gets 9pts, 3rd gets 8pts, etc…)

 RANK Formula: